* Q3 GDP -1.5 pct q/q vs median forecast of -1.0 pct

 * Reiterates full-year GDP outlook

-- Singapore avoided becoming the first major Asian economy to slip into a technical recession this year as second quarter GDP was revised to show a slight expansion.
+But trade-dependent Singapore avoided a technical recessionas second quarter GDP was revised to show a slight expansion.

 - For news on the Singapore economy, see